UK expected to recognise Palestinian state

 But critics argue this is a symbolic gesture that will not do that.

-Families of some of the hostages have written to Sakir, warning the announcement has dramatically complicated efforts to bring home their loved ones.
+Families of some of the hostages have written to Sakir, warning the the announcement has dramatically complicated efforts to bring home their loved ones.

 Government sources insist their demands on Hamas have not changed and say they will set out their next steps on sanctioning the group in the coming weeks.
+Harry Farley.

 The new rules include making reporters sign a pledge not to disclose unauthorized information and limit their movement.
+90 journalists will be affected.

 If they don't comply, they risk losing their media credentials.

-political website The Hill, how the press is reacting.
+I asked Sarashki Rai, a journalist at the U.S. political website The Hill, how the press is reacting.

 This has really struck a deep chord with a lot of journalists that cover the Pentagon.

-Now, essentially, journalists must sign a pledge not to gather any information, including unclassified reports that haven't been authorized for release.
+Now, essentially, journalists must sign a pledge not to gather any information. including unclassified reports that haven't been authorized for release.

-Now, the whole point of journalists covering the Pentagon right now, especially in Washington, D.C., has always been unnamed sources because military sources do not like going on the record.
+Now, the whole point of journalists covering the Pentagon right now, especially in Washington, D.C.,

 They know their jobs on the line.